-As the time grew near for our first tour with The Roman Guy, I grew increasingly excited.
+As the time grew near for our first tour with The Roman Guy (now known as The Tour Guy), I grew increasingly excited.
 I’ve found tours to be a great way to learn—as long as the guide is knowledgeable, experienced, and passionate.
 The Roman Guy guides were all of the above.
 As a history professor with over a decade of teaching experience, I know that the deepest level of learning occurs when the person conveying the message is enthusiastic and impassioned.
 Our guides, Jowita, Leah, and Raffaella, showed a true love for the city’s sites that made our Rome sightseeing memorable, fun, and educational.
 Both our Colosseum and Vatican tours, although briskly-paced, gave time for photos and to rest periodically.
 Thanks to our awesome Rome guides, I saw some of the world’s greatest treasures and best things to do in Rome while not wearing myself out.

 For 3 1/2 fun-filled hours we toured around the ancient epicenter of Rome where we saw the Colosseum, the Arch of Constantine, Palatine Hill, and the Roman Forum.
 Our primary guide was Jowita, but at the Colosseum we were joined by Leah and each led us through various areas of the stadium where their particular expertise was useful.
 Colosseum tour goers get to descend into the underground area of the arena (hypogeum) and see how animals and gladiators got to the stage and how the arena was flooded for naval battles.
 We were able to go on the arena floor where I imagined how scared gladiators must have felt standing on this vast stage surrounded by tens of thousands of bloodthirsty spectators cheering for their demise.
 The piece de resistance was our trip to the restricted top level where we could survey the entire amphitheater.
 Our guides used our camera to take pictures of us with the stadium as our backdrop.
 I was ecstatic to have someone I trusted take our picture!
 Jon and I often leave our vacations with few pictures of us as a couple and it was a joy to have someone provide us with a visual souvenir to accompany our memories.